 - Plug the overflow with a rag to stop the air from venting out

 - Put the plunger over the drain and pull up and down several times.

-Since the air is sealed in and vacuum is created, the pressure should be enough to loosen the blockage and clear out the pipe.
-If it doesn’t work at the first try, repeat the procedure several times.
+Since the air is sealed in and a vacuum is created, the pressure should be enough to loosen the blockage and clear out the pipe.
+If it doesn’t work on the first try, repeat the procedure several times.